iCharlieAraiza/iCharlieAraiza/README.md

 Cloud: AWS.

 - ⚡ 💬 : Programmers will start the count from zero, not one
 - 🌱 📕 I’m currently learning ...
-Haskell, TypeScript
+Haskell, TypeScript, Azure.

 <!--
 **iCharlieAraiza/iCharlieAraiza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.